HOW TO FIND A LAWYER AND OTHER LEGAL RESOURCES IN WASHINGTON STATE

 Absent due to military service: If you cannot defend yourself in a civil action because you are absent due to military service or you are a dependent of a service member in military service, a court must appoint a lawyer for you before entering a judgment against you.

-What If I Don’t Have the Right to a Free Lawyer?
+What If I Don't Qualify for a Free Lawyer?

-You may still qualify for free legal assistance (legal advice, help with forms, representation) depending on your income and legal issue.
-To learn whether you qualify for free legal assistance, contact the referral service that covers your county:
+You may still qualify for free legal help (legal advice, help with forms, representation) depending on your income and legal issue.
+To learn whether you qualify for free legal help, contact a referral service:

 For low-income people living in King County.
 Provides referrals to legal services.